Our

 Ms. Kasper loves to read, sing, paint, explore, and travel.
 Growing up she was in several musicals and two operas!

-• Derek Barnett
+Derek Barnett

-UPPER GRADES LANGUAGE ARTS,
+UPPER GRADES TEACHER / LANGUAGE ARTS,

-Derek grew up in Colorado Springs, Colorado and enjoys eating vegan snacks, playing drums in bands, reading, gardening, traveling, and hanging out with his two dogs Scrappy and Anarchy, and cat Ophelia.
+CYBER CIVICSDerek grew up in Colorado Springs, Colorado and enjoys eating vegan snacks, playing drums in bands, reading, gardening, traveling, and hanging out with his two dogs Scrappy and Anarchy, and cat Ophelia.

 Derek received his BA in English Literature from the University of Colorado—Boulder; and MA in English Literature from the University of Wisconsin—Milwaukee and a PhD in Philosophy from University of Western Ontario.